Harnessing Returns as a Retention Tool & Revenue Driver with ReturnKey

 We chatted with Dalton about launching ReturnKey, the rapidly evolving Southeast Asian digital commerce ecosystem, and how returns can actually boost brand metrics across the board.

-“If correctly executed against, world-class returns experiences can both reduce operational costs and increase top-line revenue by immediately converting a refund into an exchange or repurchase opportunity.”
+“If executed right, world-class returns experiences can reduce operational costs and increase top-line revenue by immediately converting a refund into an exchange or repurchase opportunity.”

 The Art and Science of World-Class Returns